acl2018/acl2018-website/_attendees/visa.md

 Some classes of visa may require support letters from the conference organizers.
 If you require such a letter, please fill in [this form](https://icmsaust.eventsair.com/acl-2018/online-letter-visa-request).

-### Contact

-For general inquiries about the conference, please email <acl2018local@lists.unimelb.edu.au>.